club-eh/ctf-2023-challenges/kajfehg-n/README.md

 <br>br>ASSIGN -1 TO THE OPEN VARIABLE
 <br>ADD v1 TO THE OPEN VARIABLE			;54+-1=53
 <br>PRINT THE OPEN VARIABLE'S CHARACTER	;5
-<br>JUMP TO end if nine IS EQUAL TO nine
+<br>JUMP TO end IF nine IS EQUAL TO nine

 <br>;fake jump prints `wrong`
 <br>DEFINE THE NEW LABEL label2